Ivan-Fansho/Recipe-Sharing-Platform/README.md

 - **Email Notification:** Send email notifications when registered successfully.

+- **Custom Errors and Error Handling:** Implement custom error messages and robust error handling mechanisms.
+Use of logger to track, record, and manage errors effectively, ensuring comprehensive visibility into application issues.

 ## 1. Register User

 Registers a new user with the system.